 Call Today To Schedule a Consultation

 We are determined to find custody solutions that protect clients’ parental rights and the best interests of their children!
-Call (540) 999-1886 to schedule a consultation with our Fredericksburg divorce attorney.
+Call (540) 999-1886 to schedule a consultation with our Fredericksburg child custody attorney.

 Whether clients are attempting to negotiate child custody rights through a property settlement agreement or allowing the court to make the determination, it is important to understand the various types of custody.
 They are as follows.